herocharge/bush/README.md

 - Exitcodes and Signals are printed for processes not done normally.
 Using `strsignal` to print signal message.
 In higher GLIBC versions, `sigdescpr_np` would be a better option ig, but i dont have a higher GLIBC version.
 - Using this [link](https://spin0r.wordpress.com/2012/12/28/terminally-confused-part-seven/) as reference to implement jobs.
 - When a background process ends, it is printed along with job id and exit code if exited abnormally.
+- `fg`, `bg`, `sig` are implemented as close to the specs as possible

 ### Signals:
 - blocked SIGINT, SIGTSP
 - Exits if Ctrl-D (ik not signal, just EOF)

+### Pipes
+- Now you can pipe the output of one command to another
+- Different commands in the pipeline are treated as different jobs

 ### Plans:
-- Fix bugs in histoy (fadvise?)
-- arrow movement
+- [X] arrow movement
-- tab completion
+- [X] tab completion
-- `aliases`
+- [ ] `aliases`
-- Pipes
+- [X] Pipes

+### Bugs
+- Commands longer than screen size are messed up because of raw input.
+- Pipe line incompatible with with fg and bg.
+- Up arrow doesnt work properly